 The Weber Point Event Center, is rented throughout the year for festivals, concerts and a variety of community celebrations.
 Enjoy the facility's interactive water feature and colorful children's play area, or, simply stroll the promenade and enjoy the panoramic Delta view.
 Nearby are other places to rent for special gatherings, such as DeCarli Waterfront Square, McLeod Lake Park, and Martin Luther King, Jr. Plaza.

-The Parks division maintains and operate 63 parks.
+The Parks Section of Public Works maintains and operates 66 parks.
 Parks range from two-acre neighborhood sites to 64-acre community parks.
 A wide range of activities are associated with city parks, from picnic areas, assorted game courts, swimming pools, ball diamonds, football & soccer fields, tot lots, fountains, tennis courts and more.

 For more information on parks, please click here.